AdobeDocs/analytics-platform.en/help/report-builder/report-builder-setup.md

 # Report Builder Set Up

-You can quickly access Report Builder in using the Excel Add-in menu.
+You can quickly access Report Builder using the Excel Add-in menu.

 ## Requirements